ericminio/conferences/how-to-make-agile-work.md

 From the Agile Manifesto, we can extrapolate some promises.
 This manifesto has several sections that we can study one by one and all together:
 1. An introduction
-2. A section usually called the values
+2. A section often called _the values_
-3. A general insight about the values
+3. A general insight about those values
 4. A second page listing 12 principles

 It is in the second page that the promise of Agile is actually disclosed.